pseudodoc/automatic-carnival/AUTOCOMMITTER.md

-The hashtag symbol used to be called the pound sign.
+Bubble wrap was originally intended to be wallpaper.